-We have 2 training sessions per week, mixed for beginners and experienced fencers.
+We have 2 training sessions per week, mixed of both beginners and experienced fencers.
 Each training starts with a good warming-up, followed by dynamic stretching exercises.
 Once a week, we follow up these exercises with circuit training to work on our general endurance and strength.

 The second part of our sessions focuses on fencing-specific exercises.
 We start with a footwork drill where we practice covering a large distance quickly with fencing steps and lunges.
 After that, our coaches sometimes choose to do technical exercises, where we practice specific attacks, feints and defenses.
 We make sure to pair up beginners with more experienced fencers who can help with the technicalities of specific exercises.